 What is the HubSpot Breeze Prospecting Agent?

 So, what exactly is the HubSpot Breeze Prospecting Agent?
 Think of it as an automated sales assistant that lives right inside your HubSpot CRM.
-Its main job is to take over the tedious, top-of-funnel tasks that eat up your sales team’s time.
+Its main job is to take over the manual, top-of-funnel tasks that eat up your sales team's time.

 Specifically, it digs through the contacts you already have, keeps an eye out for buying signals (like a company announcing new funding), and then automatically drafts and sends personalized emails to get the conversation started.